toptensoftware/JsonKit/readme.md

 PetaJson is a simple but flexible JSON library implemented in a single C# file.
 Features include:

-* Standard JSON format parsing and generation
+* Standard JSON parsing and generation
-* Supports strongly typed serialization through reflection, or custom code
+* Supports strongly typed serialization through reflection or custom code
 * Supports weakly typed serialization
 * Supports standard C# collection classes - no JSON specific classes (ie: no "JArray", "JObject" etc...)
 * Support for dynamic Expando (read) and anonymous types (write)
 * Custom formatting and parsing of any type
 * Support for serialization of abstract/virtual types
 * Directly reads from TextReader and writes to TextWriter and any underlying stream
-* Simple set of custom attributes to control serialization of types
+* Simple set of custom attributes to control serialization
 * Optional non-strict parsing allows comments, non-quoted dictionary keys and trailing commas (great for config files)
 * Optional pretty formatting
 * No dependencies, one file - PetaJson.cs